-4. Bloom Time - Mid summer to frost (starting the second year).
+- Bloom Time - Trees: Mid-summer to frost (starting the second year).
+Shrubs: Summer to frost (starting the second year).

 A. Dig a hole large enough to give the roots plenty of room with a few inches of space beyond the root tips and the sides of the hole.
 Build a mound of soil in the bottom of the hole and spread the roots in a natural position atop the mound.

 B. Position the plant so that the previous soil line will be even with ground level.
 The stem/trunk will be darker in color below the original planting line and lighter in color above it.